 Generally, most insurance providers consider laser eye surgery (often referred to by the brand name LASIK) to be a cosmetic surgery and do not cover it for any plan, including employer plans.
 Indeed, insurers aren’t required to provide even basic vision care for adults under health insurance regulations, so “extras” like laser eye surgery are even less likely to be included in a plan.

-In some cases, an employee can negotiate directly with the insurer, plays sports professionally or is a professional entertainer, then they may have a chance at securing coverage for the procedure.
+In some cases, an employee can negotiate directly with the insurer to make the claim that their job requires special consideration for laser eye surgery.
+If your employee is a member of the armed forces (through the National Guard or a similar arrangement, plays sports professionally or is a professional entertainer, then they may have a chance at securing coverage for the procedure.

 In each case, your employee will need to contact the insurer themselves to negotiate a special arrangement.